Modular-topology optimization of structures and mechanisms with free material design and clustering: Results

 For the mechanism functionality, the input force must trigger closing of the gripper's jaws, which we quantify by minimizing the difference of the displacements $u_\mathrm{o2}-u_\mathrm{u1}$ of the rightmost points of the jaws, each equipped with a stiffness $k_\mathrm{out}= 0.025$ in the vertical direction.

-Again, we first solve the FMO optimization problem \eqref{eq:fmo} on the rotated mesh, providing us with $s_\mathrm{FMO} = -2.096$ on the coarse mesh and $s_\mathrm{FMO}^{\mathrm{refined}} = -0.098$ after $100$ times refinement.
+Again, we first solve the FMO optimization problem \eqref{eq:fmo} on the rotated mesh, providing us with \replace{$s_\mathrm{FMO} = -2.096$ on the coarse mesh and $s_\mathrm{FMO}^{\mathrm{refined}} = -0.098$ after $100$ times refinement.
 After the post-processing step, we obtain $s_\mathrm{FMO,f} = -0.665$ on the coarse mesh and $s_\mathrm{FMO,f}^{\mathrm{refined}} = -0.411$ on the refined mesh; compare Figs. \ref{fig:gripnf} and \ref{fig:gripf} for a visualization of the post-processing step.
-Similarly to the first two examples, also here the refined mesh certifies the importance of filtering or post-processing phase to avoid nonphysical designs.

-For the case of the gripper mechanism, the non-modular design produces $s_{\mathrm{TO},\infty}=-0.616$ and the design shown in Fig.~\ref{fig:grip0}.
-The other extreme case, PUC single-color-based clustering at the top row of Fig.~\ref{fig:grip}, possesses $s_{\mathrm{TO},1}=-0.080$.
-While a two-color-based design contains $7$ module types and an objective function $s_{\mathrm{TO},2}=-0.151$, a three-color design encompasses $13$ modules that induce $s_{\mathrm{TO},3}=-0.196$.
-Finally, the four-color clustering possesses $s_{\mathrm{TO},4}=-0.399$ and consists of $23$ distinct modules; see Fig.~\ref{fig:grip} for a visualization of all modular designs.
-Notice that for this problem, four-color clustering led to a $35\%$ loss in the performance compared to the non-modular design.
+Similarly to the first two examples, also here the refined mesh certifies the importance of filtering or post-processing phase to avoid nonphysical designs}{$s_\mathrm{FMO} = -1.838$, see Fig.~\ref{fig:gripf}}. \replace{For the case of the gripper mechanism}{Exploring the modularity bounds in TO}, the non-modular design produces \replace{$s_{\mathrm{TO},\infty}=-0.616$}{$s_{\mathrm{TO},\infty}=-0.636$} and \replace{the design}{topology} shown in Fig.~\ref{fig:grip0}.
+The other extreme case, PUC single-color-based clustering at the top row of Fig.~\ref{fig:grip}, possesses \replace{$s_{\mathrm{TO},1}=-0.080$}{$s_{\mathrm{T0},1} = -0.070$}.
+While a two-color-based design contains \replace{$7$}{$13$} module types and an objective function \replace{$s_{\mathrm{TO},2}=-0.151$}{$s_{\mathrm{TO},2}=-0.225$}, a three-color design encompasses \replace{$13$}{$22$} modules that induce \replace{$s_{\mathrm{TO},3}=-0.196$}{$s_{\mathrm{TO},3}=-0.405$}.
+Finally, the four-color clustering possesses \replace{$s_{\mathrm{TO},4}=-0.399$}{$s_{\mathrm{TO},4}=-0.606$} and consists of \replace{$23$}{$43$} distinct modules; see Fig.~\ref{fig:grip} for a visualization of all modular designs.
+Notice that for this problem, four-color clustering led to a \replace{$35\%$}{less than $2\%$} loss in the performance compared to the non-modular design. \replace{}{Finally, consistently with the findings for the inverter mechanism, modularity in this case also decreases the maximum von Mises stress in the structure, see Tab.~\ref{tab:grip}.}